Cody-and-the-code/Cody-and-the-code/README.md

 - 👋 Hi, I’m @Cody-and-the-code
 - 👀 I’m learning to manage dev in github
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on small projects
-- 📫 You can email me?

 <!---
 Cody-and-the-coder/Cody-and-the-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.